dsoto/ensp-202-notes/confounding-variables.md

 As early as the enlightenment, scholars hypothesized that humans were divided into races and that these races had essential qualities of intelligence and sociability.
 In 1969 Arthur Jensen wrote that genes cause IQ differences and that educational interventions would not succeed since they couldn't change genetics.

-This hypothesis assumes that race and/or genetics is the dependent variable and that intelligence and educational outcomes are the independent variable.
+This hypothesis assumes that race and/or genetics is the independent variable or cause and that intelligence and educational outcomes are the dependent variable or result.

 # Environmental Racism hypothesis

-This hypothesis holds that racism causes folks of different races to be exposed to different levels of environmental contaminants and that these contaminants are the independent variable.
+This hypothesis holds that racism causes folks of different races to be exposed to different levels of environmental contaminants and that these contaminants are an independent variable or cause.
-The dependent variable is intelligence and educational outcomes.
+The dependent variable is intelligence and educational outcomes caused by exposure to environmental contaminants.

 # Hereditarian evidence